Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 count|
  ---|
 43891|

-Unique column count (use the `COUNT DISTINCT` to take a look at how many unique `id` values there are in this dataset):
+### Unique column count
+Use the `COUNT DISTINCT` to take a look at how many unique `id` values there are in this dataset.
 ```
 SELECT COUNT(DISTINCT id)
 FROM health.user_logs;